Treasury technology 2026-2030: Data, real-time systems, and the future of digital treasury

 Conclusion

 For corporations, the stakes are high.
-A treasury that fails to evolve risks being left behind in a 24/7, programmable world.
-But for treasurers willing to lead boldly, the coming years offer unprecedented opportunities to shape enterprise value.
+Treasuries that fail to evolve risk being left behind in a 24/7, programmable world.
+But for those ready to lead, the next five years offer a rare opportunity to reshape finance from the inside out.